 Optimize your patient flow:

-Case Study Example: Patient flow inefficiencies in the Neurology/Neurosurgery department at Mayo Clinic, Jacksonville.
+Case Study Example: Patient flow inefficiencies within a Neurology/Neurosurgery department in Jacksonville, Florida.

 Patients felt as though they were “getting lost” in the process leaving them confused and with questions about the next step and/or not knowing who to direct their questions to.
 PSS and scheduling team members were also having trouble knowing who the patient interacted with and often times needed clarity on the orders that were placed for the patient they are working with.
 The secondary issue is that the department’s budget did not allow for a lot (if any) money to be spent on solving this issue.